Region

 The Fred Hollows Foundation works in more than 25 countries and has restored sight to over three million people worldwide.
 This couldn’t have been achieved without the overwhelming support of the Australian public.
 We’re as determined now as ever to end avoidable blindness.

-By supporting The Fred Hollows Foundation this Ramadan, your giving whether Zakat or Sadaqah helps train the next generation of eye health workers, extending care to more people in need.
+Support The Fred Hollows Foundation with your Sadaqah on Eid Al-Adha, to help train the next generation of eye health workers and restore sight to millions in need.

 More than 30 years after The Foundation started, Fred’s vision lives on in Indonesia through doctors like Dr Sriana Wulansari.
 In Central Lombok, Dr Wulansari and her team restored the sight of over 300 patients during a single cataract outreach, including Suharni.
 Over six weeks, more than 1,500 people in the region had their sight restored, many after years on waiting lists.